frostming/cachecontrol/README.md

 [![Latest Version](https://img.shields.io/pypi/v/cacheyou.svg)](https://pypi.python.org/pypi/cacheyou)

-CachYou is a fork of [CacheControl] which is a port of the caching algorithms in httplib2 for use with requests session object.
+CacheYou is a fork of [CacheControl] which is a port of the caching algorithms in httplib2 for use with requests session object.

 [CacheControl]: https://github.com/ionrock/cachecontrol